ChaoticRoman/iv_comparison/README.md

 Mission requirements specification
 ----------------------------------

+### R1
-R1: Proposed devices should be able to operate from single adjustable 12-32V DC power supply.
+Proposed devices should be able to operate from single adjustable 12-32V DC power supply.

+### R2
-R2: Proposed device should deliver adjustable DC current up to 1A.
+Proposed devices should deliver adjustable DC current up to 1A.